HypDAE: Hyperbolic Diffusion Autoencoders for Hierarchical Few-shot Image Generation: Method

-For high-level semantic capture, we replace the CLIP text encoder with a CLIP image encoder, applying data augmentations (flip, rotation, random crop) to encourage identity-invariant feature learning.
-To promote diversity, we use only the CLIP image encoder’s class token (dimension $1 \times 1024$) for a compact representation, aligning it with the CLIP text feature space via transformer blocks that inject features into the diffusion process through cross-attention.
-Thus, given reference image $x$, the condition is defined as $\boldsymbol{c}=\operatorname{CLIP}_{\mathrm{I}}\left(x\right)$.
+For the original SD models, the condition $\boldsymbol{c}$ is the given text and is usually processed by a pre-trained CLIP~\cite{Radford21CLIP} text encoder, outputting 77 tokens.
+Hence, a naive solution is to directly replace it with CLIP image embeddings to capture high-level semantics.
+However, this naive solution makes the model easy to remember instead of understanding the context information and copying the content, arriving at a trivial solution.
+We apply two tricks to avoid this: \textbf{1) Strong data augmentations} $\mathcal{A}$ (\eg, flip, rotation, blur, and elastic transform) on the reference image $x$ to break down the connection with the source image and encourage identity-invariant feature learning; \textbf{2) Content Bottleneck.} To promote diversity, we use only the CLIP image encoder’s class token.
+It compresses the reference image from spatial size $224 \times 224 \times 3$ to a vector of dimension $1 \times 1024$ for a compact representation, aligning it with the original CLIP text feature space of SD via additional fully connected layers (MLP) that inject features into the diffusion process through cross-attention.
+This mechanism forces the semantic encoder to focus on the main object while ignoring backgrounds and identity-irrelevant features.
+Thus, given reference image $x$, the condition is defined as: $\boldsymbol{c}=\operatorname{MLP}\left(\operatorname{CLIP}\left(\mathcal{A}\left(x\right)\right)\right)$.

-SD is chosen as our diffusion autoencoder for its ability to generate high-quality images and its compatible feature representation with pre-trained CLIP~\cite{Radford21CLIP}.
-In this setup, noise is progressively added to $x$ to produce a noisy latent $z_{t}$, where $t$ denotes the number of noise additions.
-The UNet $\epsilon_\theta$ learns to predict the added noise with:
+In this setup, noise is progressively added to $\boldsymbol{z}_0$ ($x$ encoded by VAE) to produce a noisy latent $\boldsymbol{z}_{t}$, where $t$ denotes the number of noise additions.
+To utilize the strong image prior learned by SD and CLIP, only the MLP is trainable during the training process.
+The UNet $\epsilon_\theta$ learns to predict the added noise with the condition $\boldsymbol{c}$:

-Besides decoding, the SD model can also be used to encode an input image latent $\boldsymbol{z}_0$ to the stochastic subcode $\boldsymbol{z}_T$ by running its deterministic generative process backward:
+Besides decoding, the SD model can also be used to encode an input image latent $\boldsymbol{z}_0$ to the stochastic subcode $\boldsymbol{z}_T$ by running DDIM sampling process backward~\cite{Song21DDIM}:

+For the definition of $\alpha_t$ and additional details, please refer to Sec.
+B of the supplementary material (SM).

-This process acts as a stochastic encoder, where $\boldsymbol{z}_T$ retains only details not captured by $\boldsymbol{c}$, which has limited capacity for stochastic elements.
-By combining both semantic and stochastic encoders, our diffusion autoencoder captures full image detail and provides a high-level representation $\boldsymbol{c}$ for downstream tasks.
-Note that the stochastic encoder is omitted during training (\cref{eq: diffusion loss}) and is used post-training to compute $\mathbf{z}_T$ to control the diversity of generated images.
+This process functions as a stochastic encoder, where $\boldsymbol{z}_T$ retains details not captured by the limited-capacity semantic representation $\boldsymbol{c}$.
+By integrating both semantic and stochastic encoders, the diffusion autoencoder preserves full image details while providing a high-level representation $\boldsymbol{c}$ for downstream tasks.
+Notably, the stochastic encoder is omitted during training (\cref{eq: diffusion loss}) and applied post-training to compute $\boldsymbol{z}_T$, enabling control over image diversity.